 - Computer science: Programming, algorithm design, computational complexity, Turing machines

-- Physics: Relativity, quantum mechanics, calculus of variations, cosmology
+- Physics: Relativity, quantum mechanics, cosmology

 - Biology: Evolution, competition and cooperation, diversity and convergence, ecology, biological-machine architectures